CAS ENHANCED SAFETY PROTOCOLS

 - Masks are required to be worn by all students and faculty at all times.
 Neck gaitors or similar face coverings are not allowed.

 - All participants are to take their temperature and assess for any symptoms at home.
 If participants have a fever or have any symptoms of illness, they are to remain home and should notify the Community Arts School.

 - Students who have knowingly been exposed to COVID-19 within the previous 14-day period are not permitted to attend in-person classes.
 Accommodations will be made to participate in the class virtually.

 - Students must bring their own personal equipment (if required) to engage in CAS activities.

 - All students must remain socially distant at a minimum of 6 feet or at greater distancing if the activity, class or rehearsal requires per program-specific CAS guidelines.

 - All participants and families must follow campus directional signage and instructions.

-- Hand washing and hand sanitizing must take place before and after any CAS activity.
+- Hand washing and/or hand sanitizing must take place before and after any CAS activity.

 Our Investments in Safety, Access and Quality Education

-In developing our programming for fall, we knew that investments in our campus and Whistle Stop facilities was paramount.
+In developing our programming for this academic year, we knew that investment in our campus and Whistle Stop facilities was paramount.
 As such, you will notice several changes:

-- There have been over 1,000 hand sanitizer stations installed across campus and at the Whistle Stop location.
+- More than 1,000 hand sanitizer stations have been installed across campus and at the Whistle Stop location.

 - We have removed the wall between our Copeland and Graham studios to create a new, larger dance studio.
 This allows us to hold classes with more students practicing safe physical distancing.

-- We are installing acoustic treatments in our Whistle Stop dance studios to improve reverberation in sound and clarity in verbal instruction for those participating in-person or remotely.
+- Acoustic treatments have been installed in our Whistle Stop dance studios to improve reverberation in sound and clarity in verbal instruction for those participating in-person or remotely.

 - We have installed plexiglass in office areas where close interaction occurs.